March 13th, 2026

 A Call to Prayer

-I was sitting on Jen’s balcony just before lunch, iced-coffee in hand, when a familiar sound drifted across the valley — one that makes me stop and listen.
+I was sitting on Jen’s balcony just before lunch, iced-coffee in hand, when a familiar sound drifted across the valley — one that made me stop and listen.

 The Muslim call to prayer.